abidiaz/Rails_project_travel_site/junket_journeys/README.md

 - Users can read reviews for each attraction or create a new one in the form provided.

 <h3>Technical Specs:</h3>
-- Developed using Ruby
+- Developed using Ruby on Rails 5
 - Integrated with bcrypt gem for user authentication
 - Bootstrap CSS front-end
 - SQLite3 database
-- Rails 5

 <h3>To run the program, follow these steps:</h3>